ecosoft-odoo/hii/purchase_requisition_from_rfq/README.rst

 #.
 Confirm and Validate the purchase agreement
 #.
 Click smart button RFQs/Orders and Confirm order on a RFQ
 #.
 Return to Purchase Agreement and Click Close

+Note

+* Agreement from rfq: If you confirm order, another RFQs will cancel automatically and fill Vendor, Unit Price on Agreement follow winning Purchase Order.
+* Normal Agreement: Normal Process

 Bug Tracker
 ===========